magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 This understanding is something that one comes to recognize through experience, and reference to it will be found throughout the Dhamma talks in these pages.
-When Ajahn Chah encountered westerners who said that they didn’t believe in as he described it, rather than dismissing it as wrong view, he was interested that they could look at things in such a different way – he would ask them to describe how they saw things working, and then take the conversation from there.
+When Ajahn Chah encountered westerners who said that they didn’t believe in *kamma* as he described it, rather than dismissing it as wrong view, he was interested that they could look at things in such a different way – he would ask them to describe how they saw things working, and then take the conversation from there.
 The story is widely circulated that when a young Western monk told Ajahn Chah he couldn’t go along with the teachings on rebirth, Ajahn Chah answered him by saying that that didn’t have to be a problem, but to come back in five years to talk about it again.

 Everything is Uncertain
 -----------------------

 Insight can truly be said to have dawned when three qualities have been seen and known through direct experience.
-These are and – impermanence, unsatisfactoriness and ‘not-self’.
+These are *anicca, dukkha* and *anattā* – impermanence, unsatisfactoriness and ‘not-self’.
 We recognize that everything is changing, nothing can be permanently satisfying or dependable, and nothing can truly be said to be ours, or absolutely who and what we are.
-Ajahn Chah stressed that the contemplation of is the gateway to wisdom.
-As he puts it in the talk ‘Still, Flowing Water’; ‘Whoever sees the uncertainty of things sees the unchanging reality of them … If you know , uncertainty, you will let go of things and not grasp onto them.’
+Ajahn Chah stressed that the contemplation of *anicca* is the gateway to wisdom.
+As he puts it in the talk ‘Still, Flowing Water’; ‘Whoever sees the uncertainty of things sees the unchanging reality of them … If you know *anicca*, uncertainty, you will let go of things and not grasp onto them.’

-It is a characteristic of Ajahn Chah’s teaching that he used the less familiar rendition of ‘uncertainty’ ( in Thai) for .
+It is a characteristic of Ajahn Chah’s teaching that he used the less familiar rendition of ‘uncertainty’ (*my naer* in Thai) for *anicca*.
 While ‘impermanence’ can have a more abstract or technical tone to it, ‘uncertainty’ better describes the feeling in the heart when one is faced with that quality of change.